libp2p/observer-toolkit/docs/pull-based-introspection-protocol.md

 When the client starts up, it will look for the local introspection port of the LibP2P network.
 There will also be an option to connect to another host.
 Once connected, the introspection module will start extracting the data defined in introspection message from other LibP2P modules such as swarm.

-The client listens for the data message from the ws connection and once received and processed for visualization will request for the next data set.
+The client listens for the data message from the WebSocket connection and once received and processed for visualization will request for the next data set.
 This process will take away the backpressure resposibilty from the server.

 ## Diagram